Geritychina/HSChinese/README.md

 # HSChinese :mahjong: :secret:
 🌟 Web Asp.Net Core application for asian language learning platform :mahjong: 📖
 <br>

 :pushpin: In future will be improved with more functionalities...<br>

-📌Asp.Net Core Web Application with Identity 📌
+📌Asp.Net Core Web Application with Identity 📌 <br>

+Made with love by Gergana ™